akhilsiraswal/akhilsiraswal/README.md

 # Hi there, I'm Akhil Siraswal! 👋

-I'm a passionate software developer who loves to explore new technologies and contribute to open-source projects.
+I'm a passionate software developer who loves to explore new technologies and strives to learn something new every day.

 🎓 **Education:**
 - Completed B.Tech in 2023